 “We have stopped for a moment to encounter each other, to meet, to love, to share.
 This is a precious moment.
 It is a little parenthesis in eternity.”

 The thought of setting off on an overseas adventure is often a daunting one.
 The Alchemist is sure to cure your pre-journey jitters and replace them with a new hunger to explore.
 It is a fable about following your dreams told through the story of Santiago, a shepherd boy who leaves his home of Andalusia to explore farther than he could have imagined in search of his treasure.
 However, the experiences he has on the journey far outweigh what he receives in the end.
 Full of amazing quotes and moments that will fill your heart with wanderlust, this book will leave you ready to hit the ground running and absorb as much as you can on your next adventure.

 “To talk about memories is to live them again for a little bit.”

-How to Stop Time tells the story of a species of human that live among us, but age at only a fraction of the pace.
-The protagonist, Tom looks like any other 41yr old but in fact he has hung out with Shakespeare, sailed the high seas with Captain James Cook, and partied in Jazz Age Paris.
+How to Stop Time tells the story of a human species that live among us but age at only a fraction of the pace.
+The protagonist, Tom, looks like any other 41yr old but in fact, he has hung out with Shakespeare, sailed the high seas with Captain James Cook, and partied in Jazz Age Paris.
 Tom will take you on a trip of an (incredibly long) lifetime and give you a glimpse into what it is like to live forever.
-This book will leave you asking yourself what would you do if you had Tom’s lifespan?
+This book will leave you asking yourself what you would do if you had Tom’s lifespan?
 Where would you travel?
-And by the time you arrive at your destination you will certainly start wondering what the city you’re in was like one hundred, two hundred, or a thousand years ago – and would you want to live to see what it was like in another few hundred years if you could?
+And by the time you arrive at your destination, you will certainly start wondering what the city you’re in was like one hundred, two hundred, or a thousand years ago – and would you want to live to see what it was like in another few hundred years if you could?